AdobeDocs/workfront.en/help/quicksilver/manage-work/campaigns/create-campaigns.md

 <!--
-When the access, permissions will be implemented for above, replace that *sentence under the table with this; *To find out what plan, license type, or access you have, contact your Workfront administrator.
+When the access, permissions will be implemented for above, replace that *sentence under the table with this; *To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.
 -->

 ## Prerequisites